-The largest source of Pledged Revenues is from airline rentals, rates, fees and charges for use of the Terminals, Airfield and Apron areas at the Airport, which represented 49.8% of Pledged Revenues based on actual FY 2019 results.
-In general, the contractual arrangements between the Department and the airlines using the Airport means that declines in airline and passenger activity does not materially affect the level of revenues earned from the airlines on a year-to-year basis, mostly because of a provision in the contractual arrangements that allows the Department to adjust all airline revenues from budget to actual results.
+The largest source of Pledged Revenues is airline rentals, rates, fees and charges for use of the Terminal Buildings, Airfield, and Apron areas at the Airport, which represented approximately 52.0% of Pledged Revenues based on FY 2020 results.
+A provision in the contractual arrangements between the Department and the airlines serving the Airport allows the Department to reconcile all airline revenues from budget to actual results, so declines in airline and passenger activity does not materially affect the level of revenues earned from the airlines on a year-to-year basis.

-In reaction to the significant decline in aviation activity resulting from COVID-19, the Department implemented the following two programs:
+As the significant decline in aviation activity resulting from COVID-19 became apparent in the Spring of 2020, the Department implemented the following two programs:

-Passenger Airline Temporary Relief Program, which allows certain airlines qualifying for and deciding to participate in this program to defer the payment of Terminal rentals and Airfield and Apron fees for April 2020 and May 2020, but repay the same amounts to the Department over a six month period starting July 1, 2020 or in a lump sum amount on July 1, 2020.
-Regardless if the amounts are paid over six months or in lump sum, the payments will be accrued by the Department as FY 2020 revenues, even though the repayment would occur in FY 2021.
+- Passenger Airline Temporary Relief Program, which allowed those airlines qualifying for and deciding to participate in this program to defer the payment of rentals paid for use of the Terminals and Airfield and Apron fees in April 2020 and May 2020, and requiring repayment of the same amounts to the Department over a 6-month period starting July 1, 2020, or as a lump sum amount on July 1, 2020.
+Whether or not the amounts were repaid over 6 months or in a lump sum, the payments were accrued by the Department as FY 2020 revenues4, even though the repayment would occur in FY 2021. - Concessionaires and Services Temporary Relief Program, which allowed those concessionaires qualifying for and participating in this program to only pay a percentage fee of gross revenues to the Department from April 2020 through June 20215, but not to pay the minimum annual guarantee (MAG) that would have otherwise been due and payable to the Department.
+The MAG waiver applies to the following categories of nonairline revenues: rental car, duty free, terminal concessions, and advertising.